avanwyk/dicepass/README.md

     e.g.: python dicepass 6

 ## Security:
 No data is stored or transmitted in any form.
-The passwords is generated to stdout and will be visible on scree.
-Someone standing behind you might see it.
+The passwords are generated to stdout and will be visible on screen.
+Someone standing behind you will be able to see it.